 ● Figure skates must be worn on all GFSC sessions.
 No hockey skates permitted.

 ● Skates should be worn only on the ice and in the designated preparation areas.

 ● Skates should not be worn in the stands, conference rooms, lounges or other areas of the arenas.
-Skate guards must be worn on your skates whenever you are not on the ice surface.
+Skate guards must be worn whenever you are not on the ice surface.

 Rules Governing Skating Sessions

 ● Payment for the session is made at the time of sign in by use of a pre-purchased pass or payment of a walk on fee.
 A walk on fee permits the skaters to skate on one session for a designated price.

 ● Skaters who are not full members of US Figure Skating or Skate Canada may skate once annually for the purpose of exploring club membership and/or take a lesson with a coach.
 Permission from a Board member is required.
 A waiver must be signed by skater/parent.

 Lessons and Observers: